GSA MAS Overhaul Impacts IT Contracting, Adds AI and Cloud Categories

-In its Multiple Awards Schedule (MAS) refresh set to take hold next month, the General Services Administration (GSA) is introducing more defined subcategories under information technology contracting.
+In its Multiple Awards Schedule (MAS) refresh set to take hold this month, the General Services Administration (GSA) is introducing more defined subcategories under information technology contracting.

 A new document from GSA shows that starting in April, Special Item Numbers (SINs) – codes used to categorize products and services to help Federal agencies identify and acquire what they need through pre-approved vendors – under IT contracting are getting more specific with the addition of artificial intelligence, cloud, and cybersecurity-related subcategories.